 |Stage 3: Exchange reviews||Eligible exchanges review the creative based on their own requirements and policies.
 Learn about creative requirements for exchanges.|

-Additional reviews for special creative typesVideo validation
+Reviews and rejection reasons for special creative typesVideo creatives

 Video creatives (VAST/VPAID) have an additional set of validations.
 Common causes for rejection for video validation include: